lambda-feedback/evaluation-function-api/README.md

  </a>
 </div>

 This Repository contains the specification and validation schemas for the Lambda Feedback Evaluation Function API.
+The API is expected to be implemented by evaluation functions that are used in the Lambda Feedback platform.

 ## Overview